CHRIST—HEAD AND BODY

 Now we see the responsibilities and tasks for which we are being prepared.
 The ancient ruins, made so by Joel’s army perhaps, must be rebuilt.
 The places long devastated must be restored.
 It is my impression that the work of rebuilding and restoring will take place under the supervision of the kings whom Christ sets over the various geographical areas of the earth.

 The cities that have been devastated for generations will be renewed.
 There shall be cities on the present earth, during the Kingdom Age.
 But if my understanding is correct, money will not be used as a means of commerce.
 Have you ever noticed how much of the evil in the world of today is due to the desire for money?
 I can visualize a civilization in which each person has a contribution to make and does so without a thought a charging anyone.
 Products are supplied freely to everyone who has a need.
 If my information is correct, this is one of the ideas behind communism.
 But communism cannot possibly be effective while there is wickedness and self-centeredness in the hearts of people.
 Before a perfect civilization can be constructed, people must be cleansed of evil.

 I think God’s angels will be active, making certain that everyone is doing his or her share of work, and no one is receiving more than he or she needs.
 There never can be rich or poor in a society over which our Lord rules.
 Rich people often have more than they need, and poor people do not have the necessities of life.
 This situation is not acceptable in the Kingdom of God.

 The problems that curse our present world arise as people try to live their lives without Christ.
-It is as simple as that; and there is no solution other than learning to look to Christ for guidance in how we should live our life.
+It is as simple as that.
+And there is no solution other than learning to look to Christ for guidance in how we should live our lives.

 The great political leaders of the world vaunt themselves as they try to bring about peace by one means or another.
 They all will be brought down to the dust while the meek inherit the earth.